nasri-lab/bigdata/labs/lab1-dep/static-ip-setup.md

    ```bash
    ip a
    ```
-   You should now see the static IP address you assigned under the network interface (e.g., `192.168.1.100` for the NameNode).
+   You should now see the static IP address you assigned under the network interface (e.g., `192.168.0.230` for the NameNode).

 ---

 ## Summary
 - You’ve successfully configured unique static IP addresses for the VM, ensuring that they can communicate over the local network.
-- You also verified the configuration using ping tests and updated the `/etc/hosts` file to allow communication by hostname.

 This completes the lab on setting up unique static IP addresses for your VirtualBox VMs.